 Banner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Banner is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Banner who work in office and administrative support (15.79%), teaching (11.40%), and food service (11.05%).

-Banner is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Banner does not have a public transit system used by locals to get to and from work.

-In terms of college education, Banner is nearly on par with the US average for all cities of 21.84%: 20.47% of adults 25 and older in Banner have a bachelor's degree or advanced degree.
+The percentage of adults in Banner who are college-educated is close to the national average for all communities of 21.84%: 20.47% of the adults in Banner have a bachelor's degree or advanced degree.

 The per capita income in Banner in 2022 was $21,234, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $84,936 for a family of four.
 However, Banner contains both very wealthy and poor people as well.
 Banner also has one of the higher rates of people living in poverty in the nation, with 37.90% of its population below the federal poverty line.